rajinder-yadav/dm-css/README.md

 ## Spacing

-The box model that DM-CSS uses is the border-box, for more info see [MDN box-sizing](https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing).
+The box model that DM-CSS uses is the "**border-box**".
+For more info see [MDN box-sizing](https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing).

-The Style-Notation for spacing allow set the margin and padding value used by an element.
+The Style-Notation for spacing allows setting the margin and padding used by an element.

+- Padding and margin scale values range from 0 to 7.
+- Scale value follow the Golden Ratio.

 **Pro Tip**:
 In CSS, inline elements like "**\<p\>**" or "**\<span\>**" inherit their height values for margin and padding from surrounding text.
 You cannot change the height value for margin or padding for an inline element.

-If you want to be able to change their property, you much change their display property from "**inline**" to "**inline-block**".
+If you want to be able to change these properties, you must change their display property from "**inline**" to "**inline-block**".

 ```html
 <p class="d-inline-block"> ... </p>
 <span class="d-inline-block"> ... </span>
 ```

 Make sure you have a good understanding of CSS display types.
-How block and inline element get rendered and ultimitaely how this will affect setting their width and height.
+How block and inline elements get rendered and ultimitaely how this will affect setting their width and height.

-- Padding and margin scale values range from 0 to 7.
-- Scale value follow the Golden Ratio.

 ### Padding